 A modern approach to managing health and safety behaviour

 The Winvic Way is critical in our approach to health and safety management, whereby project managers, site teams and contractors alike believe and trust in the principles.
 Having an honest attitude is fundamental, but without passion – pride, tenacity and drive – for safety, and respect for and loyalty to others, people are less likely to challenge and question unsafe behaviour.
 It is also important that people are encouraged to act on concerns about their or colleagues’ mental health and wellbeing.

 While Winvic’s health and safety record is already outstanding, we understand that industry incidents are more likely to be caused by improper behaviour rather than a lack of knowledge or skills.

-To ensure ongoing excellence, we are committed to continual improvements; we have recently launched a new cultural change programme to further improve behavioural safety at Winvic.
+To ensure ongoing excellence, we are committed to continual improvements; in May 2020 we launched a cultural change programme to further improve behavioural safety at Winvic.

 DOING IT RIGHT